javafx-maven-plugin/javafx-maven-plugin/README.md

 * added property to skip `nativeReleaseVersion` rewriting, just set `<skipNativeVersionNumberSanitizing>true</skipNativeVersionNumberSanitizing>` inside the `<configuration>`-block
 * added `skipCopyingDependencies` to make it possible to NOT copying dependencies, but they are added to the classpath inside the manifest like normal
 * added `<fixedManifestClasspath>` for setting the classpath-entry inside the generated manifest-file in the main jfx-jar, this is already possible for secondary launchers by setting `<classpath>` within the configuration-block of the secondary launcher
+* added `<useLibFolderContentForManifestClasspath>` for creating the manifest-entriy for the classpath, depending on the content of the lib-folder, makes it possible to have files not being inside dependencies being present there (which got copied beforehand)

 Improvements:
 * added warning when no classes were generated for `-jfx.jar`-generation, fixes issue #233 (no real FIX, as this is no real BUG ...
 IMHO)